Start9Labs/thunderhub-startos/docs/instructions.md

-# Thunderhub
+# ThunderHub

 ## Configuration

-The Master Password setting will be the password you use to log into all of the accounts you set up for Thunderhub.
+The Master Password setting will be the password you use to log into all the accounts you set up for ThunderHub.
-If you set an account specific password, that will override the master password for that account.
+If you set an account-specific password, that will override the master password for that account.

-Thunderhub's config will automatically load the configuration for the LND node running on your StartOS server, however it can take an external LND node either via manual configuration or an [LNDConnect](https://github.com/LN-Zap/lndconnect/blob/master/lnd_connect_uri.md) URL.
+ThunderHub's configuration will automatically load the settings for the LND node running on your StartOS server.
+However, it can also connect to an external LND node either via manual configuration or an [LNDConnect](https://github.com/LN-Zap/lndconnect/blob/master/lnd_connect_uri.md) URL.

 ## Limitations